Why Calgary's main streets are so important

 The Municipal Development Plan

 Calgary's Municipal Development Plan was adopted by City Council in 2009.
 It contains policies that will shape how Calgary grows and develops over the next 30 to 60 years.
 Calgary is expected to grow by another 1.3 million people over that time which makes it important that we plan for our future.
 The Municipal Development Plan includes long term growth target minimums for main streets (referred to as corridors in the Municipal Development Plan).
 To view the growth target numbers and current progress for each main street, view the local statistics and growth targets section of the main street web page.

-This included an in-depth review of comments, concepts and ideas from Calgarians, business and property owners gathered throughout 2015 as well as dialogue with industry representatives, market research and growth trends.
+This included an in-depth review of comments, concepts and ideas from Calgarians, business and property owners gathered throughout 2015 and 2016 as well as dialogue with industry representatives, market research and growth trends.
 Based on these key insights we began to align existing City programs to plan for the future of these areas.
 This included a review of all local area plans and policies currently in place for main street areas to determine if additional work was needed.

 By reviewing all of the input, research and through careful analysis, three key areas for action were identified: innovation, investment and planning.

 The first phase is all about learning and understanding.
 We need to learn about all of Calgary's main streets - their history, character and the local market from residents, businesses, industry representatives and experts.